japanese cheesecake

 - 15ml (1 tablespoon) lemon juice

-- 2 teaspoons lemon zest, very fine (yellow part only)
+- 2 teaspoons lemon zest, very fine (only the yellow part)

 - ¼ teaspoon salt